 District Planning

-The district planning initiative is a long-term planning effort that supports UTSA’s ongoing growth and continued development in San Antonio’s urban core, while also exploring space utilization at the Main Campus and Park West.
-District planning helps ensure students, faculty and staff have the academic, research and infrastructure support necessary for success.
+The district planning initiative is a long-term planning effort that supports UT San Antonio's ongoing growth and continued development in San Antonio's urban core, while also exploring space utilization at the Main Campus and Park West.
+District planning evaluates space needs across the university's academic campuses and presents a growth framework to address immediate priorities while identifying opportunities for long-term development, ultimately ensuring that students, faculty and staff have the academic, research and infrastructure support necessary for success.
+To learn more, explore the district planning report below.

 District planning focuses on four distinct areas, or districts.
 These include: